 Welcome to the Counselor's Office

-You can find information on the internet covering book, magazine and movie reviews to methods to help your child gain knowledge to become more organized, responsible or independent.
+You can find information on the internet covering books, magazines, and movie reviews to methods to help your child gain knowledge to become more organized, responsible, or independent.

 Please let me know how I may be of further assistance.

 By definition, a school counselor is one who gives counsel.
 Yet in everyday life, a counselor does more than sit in an office giving counsel!

 Derry Elementary is a unique school that consists of 3rd, 4th and 5th grades.
 We are a small school community, quite close-knit and truly involved in the needs of our students.
 On any given day I may be helping a student cope with bullying, going into the classroom to make class presentations, or scheduling programs and presentations as diverse as Fire Prevention, Veteran’s Day or Red Ribbon Week.